apache/incubator-kie-kogito-examples/kogito-sw-greeting/README.md

 The services are described using both JSON and YAML formats as defined in the [CNCF Serverless Workflow specification](https://github.com/cncf/wg-serverless/tree/master/workflow/spec).

-The workflow expects as JSON input containing the name of the person to greet (see details in the [Submit a request](#Submit-a-request) section).
+The workflow expects as JSON input containing the name of the person to greet, and the language in which to greet them in
+(see details in the [Submit a request](#Submit-a-request) section).

-The workflow starts with a RELAY state which injects the greeting "Hello" into the workflow data.
+The workflow starts with a SWICH state, which is like a gateway.
+The switch state decides which language to greet the person in based on the workflow input "language" parameter.
+Depending on the language the workflow then injects the language-based greeting via RELAY states.
+Relay states are just "pass" states which do no execute any functions and only have the ability to inject data into the workflow.
-It then transitions to an OPERATION state which references a sysout function and passes to it input parameter containing the greeting and the name of the person to greet: "$.greeting $.name".
+The relay states then transition to the OPERATION state which call a "sysout" function passing it input parameter containing the greeting and the name of the person to greet: "$.greeting $.name".
-This is then printed out by the function to the console.
+The function then prints out the greeting to the console.

 ## Installing and Running

 ### Prerequisites

 You will need:
-  - Java 1.8.0+ installed
+  - Java 11+ installed
   - Environment variable JAVA_HOME set accordingly
   - Maven 3.6.2+ installed